B. Joseph White: Education

 White graduated magna cum laude from the Georgetown University School of Foreign Service in 1969.
-He then earned an MBA with distinction from Harvard Business School and a doctorate in business administration from the University of Michigan.
+He received an MBA with distinction from Harvard Business School, and a Doctor of Philosophy in business administration from the University of Michigan in 1975.

-Career summary
+Career

 White began his faculty career at Michigan in 1975.
-He served from 1981–1987 as an officer of Cummins in Columbus, Indiana, first as vice president for management development and then as vice president for personnel and public affairs.
+He served from 1981 to 1987 as an officer of Cummins in Columbus, Indiana, first as vice president for management development and then as vice president for personnel and public affairs.
 He returned to the University of Michigan in 1987 and was appointed dean of the business school in 1991.
 He was appointed Wilbur K. Pierpont Collegiate Professor of Leadership in Management Education and served as a dean for a decade.
 In 2002, he was appointed interim president of the University of Michigan.
 In 2003, he worked at Fred Alger Management Co., an asset management firm in New York City.
 He returned to Michigan where he was a faculty member in the Life Sciences Institute.
 In 2005, he was named president of the University of Illinois and was appointed president emeritus in 2010.
 He was a faculty member of the College of Business where he was the James F. Towey Professor of Business and Leadership.
 He was appointed professor emeritus of business in 2020.
 He serves on the boards of directors of Gordon Food Service, M Financial and the Upjohn Institute for Employment Research.

 White has written, taught and spoken extensively on leadership, management and governance.
 He is the author of The Nature of Leadership and Boards That Excel: Candid Insights and Practical Advice for Directors.
 He was honored with the Martin Luther King Jr. Leadership Award from the Illinois Commission on Diversity and Human Relations in 2007, the Leadership Award from the Illinois Legislative Latino Caucus Foundation in 2005 and a Doctor of Humane Letters degree (honorary) from Wabash College in 2003.
 White is a member of Phi Beta Kappa and Beta Gamma Sigma.